 \subsection{Class B: $n=7$}

-It is characteristic to this class that the area-volume curve of unduloid has two cusps to form a swallowtail shape.
+It is characteristic of this class that the area-volume curve of an unduloid has two cusps which form a swallowtail shape.
 We observe that both $H'(s)$ and $V'(s)$ have two simple zeros, which we denote by $s_k$ ($ k=0,1,2,3$) as